top of page

 Early Phase (Weeks 0–2)

-• Manual therapy to upper cervical spine (mobilization or manipulation)
+• Manual therapy targeting the upper cervical spine (mobilization or manipulation)

 Mid Phase (Weeks 2–6)

-• Progress deep cervical flexor motor control training
+• Progressing deep cervical flexor motor control training to enhance stability

-• Integrate thoracic spine mobilization for regional influence
+• Integrating thoracic spine mobilization to influence the cervical region positively

 Late Phase (Weeks 6–10+)